 Reality is a matter of perspective.
 This I believe, as do countless writers, photographers, artists, scientists, and cognitive behavioural therapists.
 We choose our reality, at least how we perceive it.
 Life can be good or bad, beautiful or ugly, tranquil or stressful, depending on how we interpret things.
 We can choose to be happy or sad.
 ‘We perceive therefore we are.’

 Mrs H and Little Lady’s lives would mostly be unaffected by my being away.
-They were used to me not being at home, and Nana and Grandad would be keeping them company anyway.
+They were used to me not being at home.
 Their routine and house-proud tidiness would be better without my creative chaos and mess, so they’d be more settled without me.
 And as long as I sent home a regular pay cheque, then I’d still have a home and wife waiting for me when I made it back to Wales.
 So, in short, I would miss them more than they would miss me.
-My time away, therefore, was more like being set free.
-I would have all the time to do whatever I wanted.
-My weekday life really would be my own.
+My time away, therefore, was emotionally crippling, but liberating at the same time.
+If I maintained an optimistic gaze, I could convince myself that I was being set free.
+I would have all week to do whatever I wanted each night.
+All those hours to write, relax, and take in the natural world.

 This happened five months ago.
 Did you notice anything?